 Tyler Farrell was born in Illinois, grew up in Milwaukee, Wisconsin, was educated by the Jesuits at Marquette High School and Creighton University, and by layfolk at the University of Wisconsin-Milwaukee.
-He teaches writing and literature at Marquette University and currently lives in Madison, Wisconsin with his wife Joan and their two sons.
+He teaches writing, film, poetry, literature, and drama at Marquette University and lives in Milwaukee and Madison.

 Photo by Maryam Tunio.

 Farrell received his Ph.D. in Creative Writing-Poetry under the direction of Irish-American Poet, James Liddy.
 Farrell has published poems, such as "The Cathedral / Basilica of Saint Louis, King of France", The Truth of Angels and Ravens, "Milwaukee Afterparty I Should Have Avoided." and Three Family Rummage.